Last Updated on October 2, 2023 by Kyle Whitley

 This why your cordless electric battery-powered lawn mower is good:

-- They have plenty of power to cut the grass
+- They have plenty of power to cut thicker or tall grass

 - You can mow early in the morning or late a night